 The rambutan seeds aren’t poisonous, and their polyphenols contain a high enough amount of fats.
 The chemical compounds inside the seeds can prompt nutritional hypoglycemia (lower blood sugar levels).

 This could be an alternative treatment to diabetes (Diabetes Mellitus is likely to be high), due to the stabilizing effects of the seeds.

-In addition, we present to you a remedy you can make at home as an adhesive to your diabetes treatment, to help you normalize the condition.
+In addition, we present you with a remedy you can make at home as an adhesive to help normalize the condition.

-In the end, pour hot water in the bowl and put it in the fridge to cool.
+In the end, pour hot water into the bowl and put it in the fridge to cool.
 Strain the solution and throw away the remainders.
-We recommend that you drink 1-3 times/day, before every meal, depending on how high your blood sugar level is while doing therapy.
+We recommend drinking it 1-3 times/day, before every meal, depending on how high blood sugar level is.

 If necessary, repeat the process every day.

-The fruits together with the seeds provide us with extraordinary benefits but remember not to over consume it as it can cause stomach sickness.
+The fruits together with the seeds provide us with extraordinary benefits but remember not to over-consume them as they can cause stomach sickness.